LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 But if someone else’s design thinking works best with using use cases only for validation, more power to them!

-What matters is the **outcome**: designing a solution that addresses a broad set of use cases in a way users can understand and use.
+**What matters is that the outcome is a solution that addresses a broad set of use cases in a way users can understand and use.**
-I think we can all agree that **no proposal should be considered without being rigorously supported by use cases**.
+We can probably all agree that no proposal should be considered without being **rigorously** supported by use cases.
-By "rigorously" I mean that it's not enough for use cases to exist;
+It is not enough for use cases to exist;
-they also need to be sufficiently diverse and correspond to user pain points that are both **real** and **pervasive** enough to justify adding a new feature.
+they need to be sufficiently diverse and correspond to *real* user pain points that are *common* enough to justify the cost of adding a new feature.
 But whether use cases drove the design, were used to validate it, or a mix of both is irrelevant, and requiring one or the other imposes unnecessary constraints on the design process.